Hello everyone and welcome back!

 This week I am reviewing the progress we made in our guest bedroom, plus sharing a little about budgeting and planning for interior design projects.

-Making Space More Dimensional: Wallpaper, Crown and Ceiling Medallion
+Making a Space More Dimensional: Wallpaper, Crown Molding and Ceiling Medallions

 Here is the bare space we have to dress up - a plain space with no character.
 By adding three elements to the space, we will begin elevating its look.